Department of Asian Studies at Penn State

-Welcome to the Asian Studies Program at Penn State.
+Welcome to the Department of Asian Studies at Penn State.

 Asian Studies offers undergraduate majors in Asian Studies, Chinese, and Japanese, and minors in those same fields.
-We also offer four semesters of Korean and Hindi.
+We also offer a minor in Korean and four semesters of Hindi.

 Information on this website may change rapidly over the course of the academic year.
 Please check for updates before relying on its content.